munterfi/glacier-flow-model/README.rst

 glaciers at 0.01 m/m.
 The alpine gradient is set by default in the model.
 To model the glaciers, annual steps are calculated.
-First the mass balance (accumulation and ablation) for the area is added to the glacier layer and in a second step the glacier flow is simulated by using the D8 technique, which is known for modeling surface water flows over the terrain.
+First the mass balance (accumulation and ablation) for the area is added to the glacier layer and in a second step the glacier flow is simulated by using a modified D8 technique, which is known for modeling surface water flows over the terrain.
 In order to avoid pure convergence of the flow, a random impulse ("nudging") is added to the flow.
 Then the surface of the glaciers is slightly smoothed.
 The simulation stops when the observed difference in mass balance for a smoothed curve (n=-100) is less than 0.0001 m.

 Getting started
 ---------------